www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_users.md

 ]
 ```

-List the criteria for job permissions that will be granted to the user when jobs created in the future match that criteria.
+List the permissions that will be granted to the user when a job is created in a particular Department/Office combination.

 ### HTTP Request